 Has a Hurricane Caused Wind or Flood Damage to Your Property?

-Residents of Texas know too well that hurricanes can be severely destructive.
+Residents of Texas and Louisiana know too well that hurricanes can be severely destructive.
 Insurance companies know this as well, and are adept at finding ways to maximize their profits.
 One of the ways in which they accomplish this is by capitalizing on the confusion between the two most common categories of hurricane damage: wind and flood.
 At Brasher Law Firm, PLLC, we have the experience and knowledge you need to help you determine the coverage you are entitled to in order to receive a fair settlement.

-Our Texas hurricane damage attorney, Clint Brasher, has a number of credentials, including an AV Preeminent® rating from Martindale Hubbell®.
+Our Texas and Louisiana hurricane damage attorney, Clint Brasher, has a number of credentials, including an AV Preeminent® rating from Martindale Hubbell®.
 Additionally, he has been included in the list of Top 100 Trial Lawyers and Super Lawyers® Rising Stars™.
 This means that when you retain the representation of our firm, you can feel confident that your case will be handled with the aggression and proficiency it deserves.

 The Confusion of Flood vs. Wind Damage